 SMiShing attacks generally work when a person receives an SMS message that appears to come from some trusted vendor or contact letting them know that their account has a problem, and they need some information from them urgently, or something of interest is on the other side of the link in the message.

-The target clicks the link in the message, because it seems to have come from the trusted sender, and it redirects the target to a website that is made to look like the vendor sending them the message or a social media service, then asks for some form of personal or authentication information.
+The target clicks the link in the message because it seems to have come from the trusted sender, and it redirects the target to a website that is made to look like the vendor sending them the message or a social media service, then asks for some form of personal or authentication information.
 The end goal is either to harvest credentials or to install malware on the mobile device.

-A quick look at some notable breaches in the past couple years that included phone numbers is an indication of the rising magnitude of this threat.
+A quick look at some notable breaches in the past couple of years that included phone numbers is an indication of the rising magnitude of this threat.

-The ride-sharing service giant Uber revealed that in late 2016 it became aware of a data breach that potentially exposed the personal information of 57 million Uber users and drivers.
+The ride-sharing service giant Uber revealed that, in late 2016, it became aware of a data breach that potentially exposed the personal information of 57 million Uber users and drivers.
 This breach included names, email addresses, and phone numbers of Uber users worldwide.

-On December 30, 2016, E-Sports Entertainment Association (ESEA), one of the largest video gaming communities, issued a warning to players after discovering a breach, which included over 1.5 million first and last names, email addresses, phone numbers.
+On December 30, 2016, E-Sports Entertainment Association (ESEA), one of the largest video gaming communities, issued a warning to players after discovering a breach, which included over 1.5 million first and last names, email addresses, and phone numbers.

 Dun & Bradstreet, a huge business services company, found its marketing database, including over 33 million corporate contacts, shared across the web in March 2017.
 This database contained full names, work email addresses, phone numbers, and other business-related data.

 In June of 2017, Deep Root Analytics, which collected personal data for roughly 198 million American citizens, was storing data on an Amazon cloud server without password protection for almost two weeks.
 The exposed information included names, dates of birth, home addresses, phone numbers, and voter registration details.